 When replacing the entire content during a load test, the files to be used for data replacement can be specified in a dataset.
 The files must be imported into Load Tester through the File Uploads preference page.
 See the section on uploading files for a detailed explanation on using the preference page and creating a dataset.

 Adding the modifier

-Once your dataset is created, use the Fields View to open the dialog to edit the modifiers for the part:
+Once your dataset is created, use the Fields View to open the dialog to edit the field.
+Select the File Upload datasource.